-Data Asset Framework The Data Asset Framework focuses on uncovering researchers’ data needs and concerns.
+Data Asset Framework - The Data Asset Framework focuses on uncovering researchers data needs and concerns.
 It was created in the UK for its Higher Education Institutions to help them assess their data holdings and ensure appropriate data management practices are in place.
 It is currently hosted by the Data Curation Centre (DCC)

-Long Term Digital Preservation (LTDP) Automated Assessment, IBM LTDP is an automated tool developed by IBM for assessing the maturity level of Long-Term Digital Preservation archives.
+Long-Term Digital Preservation Assessment (LTDPA) Tool - LTDPA is a tool developed by IBM in Haifa, Isreal to automatically assess the maturity level of Long-Term Digital Preservation archives.
 The tool is based on TRAC criteria.

-SHAMAN Assessment Framework The EU-funded SHAMAN (Sustaining Heritage Access through Multivalent Archiving) project is developing an integrated preservation framework using grid-technologies for distributed networks of digital preservation systems, for managing the storage, access, presentation, and manipulation of digital objects over time.
+SHAMAN Assessment Framework - The EU-funded Sustaining Heritage Access through Multivalent Archiving (SHAMAN) project developing an integrated preservation framework using grid-technologies for distributed networks of digital preservation systems.
+These will be used to manage the storage, access, presentation, and manipulation of digital objects over time.
 You will find their reports here.